Compatibility degree of cluster complexes: Introduction

 A {\it compatibility degree} of a cluster complex (or cluster algebra) is a function on the set of pairs of cluster variables satisfying various properties.
-Such a function was first introduced by Fomin and Zelevinsky \cite{fzy} for {\it generalized associhedras} associated with finite root systems in their study of Zamolodchikov's periodicity for $Y$-systems, which is a special kinds of cluster complexes of cluster algebras.
-In particular, for each finite root system $\Phi$, there is a cluster algebra $\mathcal{A}(\Phi)$ whose cluster complex coincides with the generalized associahedra associated with $\Phi$.
+Such a function was first introduced by Fomin and Zelevinsky \cite{fzy} for {\it generalized associhedra} associated with finite root systems in their study of Zamolodchikov's periodicity for $Y$-systems, which is a special kind of cluster complexes of cluster algebras.
+In particular, for each finite root system $\Phi$, there is a cluster algebra $\mathcal{A}(\Phi)$ whose cluster complex coincides with the generalized associahedron associated with $\Phi$.
 Let $\Phi_{\geq -1}$ be the set of almost positive roots of $\Phi$, {\it i.e.} the union of all negative simple roots and all positive roots.
-In this case, there is a bijection between the set of cluster variables of $\mathcal{A}(\Phi)$ and $\Phi_{\geq -1}$ given by the denominator vectors of cluster variables~\cites{fzii,fziv}.
-Under this bijection, the (classical) compatibility degree of $\mathcal{A}(\Phi)$ introduced in~\cite{fzy} is a function $(\cdot\parallel\cdot)_{\rm{cl}}$ from pairs of almost positive roots to nonnegative integers.
-The classical compatibility degree $(\cdot\parallel\cdot)_{\rm{cl}}$ has been further developed by Ceballos and Pilaud~\cite{cp} to study denominator vectors for cluster algebras of finite type.
-Recently, Cao and Li~\cite{cl2} introduced a compatibility degree (we call it the $d$-compatibility degree) for any cluster complexes by using denominator vectors.
+In this case, there is a bijection between the set of cluster variables of $\mathcal{A}(\Phi)$ and $\Phi_{\geq -1}$ given by the denominator vectors ($d$-vectors) of cluster variables~\cites{fzii,fziv}.
+Under this bijection, the (classical) compatibility degree of $\mathcal{A}(\Phi)$ introduced in~\cite{fzy} is a function $(\cdot\parallel\cdot)_{\rm{cl}}$ from pairs of almost positive roots to nonnegative integers. {The classical compatibility degree $(\cdot\parallel\cdot)_{\rm{cl}}$ was generalized by Reading \cite{rea}, who introduced the $c$-compatibility degree for not necessary crystallographic root systems.
+Moreover, Ceballos and Pilaud shows that $c$-compatibility degree is also given by using $d$-vectors in \cite{cp}.} Recently, Cao and Li~\cite{cl2} introduced a compatibility degree (in this paper, it is called the $d$-compatibility degree) for any cluster complexes by using $d$-vectors.
 However, the $d$-compatibility degree does not preserve many properties of the classical one.